Buy Now, Pay Later (BNPL)...On Your Credit Card: Results

+Figure \ref{fig:ts} shows rapid growth in the value of BNPL spending on credit cards between January 2019 and December 2021: increasing 21.4 times.
+To help interpret our time series of BNPL spending on credit cards, Figure \ref{fig:ts} also includes an index of BNPL payments on debit cards -- using a separate sample from the same data provider.
+Both series follow similar trends.

-We examine the time series using our real-time data -- use the 28 day moving average and indexing the value of transactions in January 2019 to 1 -- to examine how this market has evolved.
-Figure 2, Panel A shows rapid growth in the value of BNPL spending between January 2019 and December 2021: increasing 21.4 times.
-This rapid growth lines up with official estimates which size the value of UK BNPL lending during 2020 at \pounds2.7bn having more than tripled in 2020 \citep{hmt21,woolard21}: in our data the 2020 value of BNPL transactions is 3.4 times its 2019 levels.
+BNPL spending on credit cards as a percent of all credit card spending averaged 1.2\% and 1.6\% during 2021 and December 2021.
+This rapid growth lines up with official estimates which size the value of all UK BNPL lending during 2020 at \pounds2.7bn - ``more than tripling in 2020'': in our data the 2020 value of BNPL transactions is 3.4 times its 2019 levels.\footnote{\href{https://www.fca.org.uk/news/press-releases/fca-publishes-woolard-review-unsecured-credit-market}{https://www.fca.org.uk/news/press-releases/fca-publishes-woolard-review-unsecured-credit-market} \& \href{https://www.gov.uk/government/consultations/regulation-of-buy-now-pay-later-consultation}{https://www.gov.uk/government/consultations/regulation-of-buy-now-pay-later-consultation.}}

-December 2021 is the peak in BNPL transactions value and the index is 5.9 times December 2019 and 2.0 times its December 2020 levels.
-There are local seasonal peaks in December \& January aligning to the timing of payments coming due for `Black Friday' and Christmas spending.
-Another feature to note from this time series is while UK and US aggregate consumption sharply fell in March-April 2020 during the first wave of COVID-19 due to fear of the virus and lockdowns \citep{chetty2020real,gathergood2021english}, the BNPL market actually grew - possibly a beneficiary of a broader consumer shift towards spending online \citep{gathergood2021levelling}.
-This growth, as measured in credit card data, has persisted despite changes in the willingness of credit card providers to process BNPL transactions.
-Such repayment patterns may not only be a risk for consumers but a risk for credit card lenders.
-Capital One banned BNPL transactions on its global credit cards in December 2020.\footnote{\href{https://www.reuters.com/article/us-capital-one-fin-payments/capital-one-stops-risky-buy-now-pay-later-credit-card-transactions-idUSKBN28H0OR}{https://www.reuters.com/article/us-capital-one-fin-payments/capital-one-stops-risky-buy-now-pay-later-credit-card-transactions-idUSKBN28H0OR}}
+December 2021 is the peak in BNPL spending on credit cards by transactions value and the index is 5.9 times December 2019 and 2.0 times its December 2020 levels.
+There are local seasonal peaks aligning to the timing of payments coming due for `Black Friday' and Christmas spending.
+BNPL on credit cards grew during the first wave of COVID-19 (March - April 2020).
+These were a period when UK consumption sharply fell.
+BNPL on credit cards growing during this period may be a function of consumers shifting towards spending online during this period.
+Our real-time data also reveals a 2022 slump in BNPL on credit cards following worsening macroeconomic conditions: a period when BNPL lenders' valuations also fell.\footnote{\href{https://www.ft.com/content/483451db-9221-4ca4-83a6-b4ddc6bfcfbb}{https://www.ft.com/content/483451db-9221-4ca4-83a6-b4ddc6bfcfbb}}